 If you are traveling to Croatia by air, the best options are flying to the capital Zagreb and to Dubrovnik, in the south of the country.
 Zagreb receives the highest number of regular flights in the country, mostly operated by flag carriers.
-Coastal cities like Dubrovnik, Split and Pula also have a sizable air traffic, however, it is mostly comprised of seasonal flights during the summer season.
+Coastal cities like Dubrovnik, Split and Pula also have a sizable air traffic.
+Many of these are seasonal flights during in summer, late Spring or early Autumn.

 Traveling to Croatia by land is also quite easy and comfortable.
 The road infrastructure improve drastically in the country during the past years, especially due to EU funding.
 The train network in Croatia is also pretty developed, with many domestic and international lines.
 Croatia has direct train connections to Slovenia, Hungary, Austria, and other countries.